- November 9, 2012

 Platforms

-About
+About Puddle

-“The gameplay itself is smooth; every liquid has a different consistency and mechanic that keeps the game from becoming boring.”
+“The gameplay itself is smooth, every liquid has a different consistency and mechanic that keeps the game from becoming boring.”

-“A terrible camera and poor controls means beating a level is often a process of memorization and brute force replaying; the game mechanics and liquids are never introduced sufficiently to feel competent with the game's systems before you are whisked off to other novelties.”
+“A terrible camera and poor controls mean beating a level is often a process of memorization and brute force replaying; the game mechanics and liquids are never introduced sufficiently to feel competent with the game's systems before you are whisked off to other novelties.”

 Puddle review